Algae

-Blue-green algae (Cyanobacteria) are photosynthetic bacterial organisms, naturally found in many types of water systems including lakes, rivers and wetlands.
-The region’s first major blue-green algae bloom occurred in 2017; many actions have been launched to mitigate future blooms.
+Cyanobacteria (formerly called Blue-green algae) are photosynthetic bacterial organisms, naturally found in many types of water systems including lakes, rivers and wetlands.
+The region’s first major cyanobacterial bloom occurred in 2017; many actions have been launched to mitigate future blooms.

 test

-Blue-green algae, are naturally occurring microscopic organisms found in both fresh and salt water.
-Under conditions such as warm water temperatures, high nutrient loads, and other influences, blue-green algae can multiply quickly and create blooms.
+Cyanobacteria are naturally occurring microscopic organisms found in both fresh and salt water.
+Under conditions such as warm water temperatures, high nutrient loads, and other influences, cyanobacteria can multiply quickly and create blooms.
 These blooms can sometimes produce harmful toxins.
-Blooms can occur at any time of year, but are more common in summer or early fall.
+Although blooms can occur at any time of year, they are more common in summer or early fall.

 FAQ